TimmyHunag-Devops/n8n-nodes-aws-athena-query/README.md

 ```

 ### Advanced Usage Tips
 - **Large Result Sets**: Results are paginated automatically (1000 rows per page, header on first page).
-Use the new
-  **Max Rows Returned** option to cap total rows without changing your SQL.
+Use the **Max Rows Returned** option to cap total rows without changing your SQL.
 - **Partitioned Tables**: Use partition predicates to improve query performance
 - **Cost Optimization**: Monitor your query costs in AWS Cost Explorer
 - **Data Types**: All values are returned as strings; use n8n's data transformation features to convert types as needed